subugoe/rdd-technical-reference/rdd-technical-reference.md

 ### General

-The basic definitions are given by our [EditorConfig](http://editorconfig.org/), i.e. unix line breaks and 2 space indentation.
+The basic definitions are given by our [EditorConfig](http://editorconfig.org/), i.e. Unix line breaks and 2 space indentation.

-Unfortunately, not all editors support [EditorConfig](http://editorconfig.org/).
-In case you use **eXide**, the IDE that comes with [exist-db](http://exist-db.org/), you can set 2 space indentation as default by editing `/db/apps/eXide/src/preferences.js`.

 ### Specific for programming languagues